TSB logo

 Zero hours contracts

-TSB will evidence/assess income using:
+TSB will assess income using:

-• the latest P60;
+• The latest P60

-• 12 months’ contract history, to show a consistent and sustainable level of income.
+• 12 months’ contract history to show a consistent and sustainable level of income

 Talk to the contractor mortgage experts